 The following is a notice from the Spiritual Council of Zion:

-The Official Board met on Monday evening, January 11, 2021 and, as promised, considered in-person worship services for Zion United Church of Christ.
-It was decided that beginning on Sunday, January 24, 2021 those who feel a need to be in the sanctuary for worship service are welcome to attend and all prior proper protocol such as social distancing and wearing masks will be followed.
+In-person worship continues for those who feel a need to be in the sanctuary for worship service.
+All prior proper protocol such as social distancing and wearing masks will be followed.
 At the same time, we strongly encourage our senior members and those with pre-conditions to stay home, stay safe, and attend service via the internet.

 Hopefully the COVID-19 vaccine will have a positive result with a majority receiving the vaccine.
 However, we know that even with the vaccine, social distancing and wearing masks will be protocol for some time.